 The final phase of the engagement was the development of Comax’s new Website.
 Its look and feel follows that of the new visual identity.
 With a highly visual and more appealing user interface that’s mobile responsive, access to trends data, consumer insights, and multiple flavor samples, the new website helps Comax better serve their customer’s flavor needs

 The final rebrand has been extremely well-received both internally and externally by clients and prospects.
-The concensus is that their new identity differentiates them immensely from competitors and sets the bar high for an all new and improved Comax Flavors for years to come.
+The consensus is that their new identity differentiates them immensely from competitors and sets the bar high for an all-new and improved Comax Flavors for years to come.